31st Marine Expeditionary Unit: Defense Support of Civil Authorities, Commonwealth of the Northern Mariana Islands, September–November 2018

-During Fall Patrol 2018, the 31st MEU and CLB-31 provided assistance to the people of CNMI, a U.S. territory, after two devastating typhoons.

-On 10 Sept., Super Typhoon Mangkhut swept across CNMI, causing widespread damage to the islands of Rota and Saipan.
-The marines and sailors of the 31st MEU and CLB-31 then embarked aboard the USS Wasp (LHD-1) and USS Ashland (LSD-48), began providing assistance to CNMI officials and FEMA as soon as the skies cleared over CNMI.
+During Fall Patrol 2018, the 31st MEU and CLB-31 provided assistance to the people of the Commonwealth of the Northern Mariana Islands (CNMI), a U.S. territory, after two devastating typhoons.
+On September 10, Super Typhoon Mangkhut swept across CNMI, causing widespread damage to the islands of Rota and Saipan.
+The Marines and sailors of the 31st MEU and CLB-31, then embarked aboard the USS Wasp (LHD-1) and USS Ashland (LSD-48), began providing assistance to CNMI officials and the Federal Emergency Management Agency (FEMA) as soon as the skies cleared over CNMI.
 During Mangkhut relief efforts, the 31st MEU and CLB-31, partnering with Amphibious Squadron 11, cleared roads and flew 63 air missions to deliver assistance personnel and more than 29,000 pounds of cargo for the people of CNMI.
-Mangkhut DSCA relief efforts ended on 14 Sept. when the 31st MEU and CLB-31 re-embarked aboard the Wasp and Ashland to continue deployment.
+Mangkhut relief efforts ended on September 14, when the 31st MEU and CLB-31 re-embarked aboard the Wasp and Ashland to continue deployment.

-Just over a month later, on 25 October, the second-strongest storm ever to hit U.S. soil, Super Typhoon Yutu, made a direct hit on the islands of Tinian and Saipan.
+Just over a month later, on October 25, the second-strongest storm ever to hit U.S. soil, Super Typhoon Yutu, made a direct hit on the islands of Tinian and Saipan.
 The 31st MEU and CLB-31, which had just returned to Okinawa after completing deployment, received orders to assist relief efforts just days after returning to Camp Hansen.
-The 31st MEU arrived to support DSCA efforts in aiding local leadership and FEMA on 29 October, taking shelter at the international airport and establishing a command post.
+The 31st MEU arrived on October 29, establishing ashore at Tinian International Airport.
 A more robust follow-on force arrived aboard the USS Ashland on 3 November, aiding with water purification, route clearance, damage assessments and restoration of municipal utilities.
-All told, the 31st MEU and CLB-31, which led the multiservice response effort on Tinian, cleared miles of roadway, purified more than 20,000 gallons of drinking water, and helped deliver and assemble more than 150 FEMA-provided shelters, handing control of the DSCA effort to the U.S. Navy Seabees of Naval Mobile Construction Battalion 1 on 14 November.
+All told, the 31st MEU and CLB-31, which led the multiservice response effort on Tinian, cleared miles of roadway, purified more than 20,000 gallons of drinking water, and helped deliver and assemble more than 150 FEMA-provided shelters, handing control of the DSCA effort to the U.S. Navy Seabees of Naval Mobile Construction Battalion 1 on November 14.